Scotland’s Oldest Bridges.

 Earliest period.
 The Roman river crossing.

 Bellenden’s translation of Boece (Ref) tells us that Agricola “come to Striuelyng.... and nocht lang efter he byggit ane bryg ouir Forth....
-The 16thcentury chronicler provides no source and is not renowned for reliability; no other historian mentions this bridge.
+The 16thcentury chronicler provides no source and is not renowned for reliability.
 The definitive source should be the Roman historian Tacitus, but he records nothing of the kind.
-However, he does write that moving into the country beyond ( the isthmus) was “as if into another island (The Agricola, 23 (Ref)).
+However, he does write that moving into the country beyond (the isthmus) was “…as if into another island” (The Agricola, 23 (Ref)).
 Certainly, the geographical and military significance of this particular river crossing continued throughout medieval times and on until the eighteenth century.
 Movement between the north and south of Scotland was vitally influenced by the topography of the Forth Valley.The Stirling crossing was always the great junction of Scottish traffic.

 The first-century Roman road approaches from the south-east.
 Very recent archaeological findings by Cook